michal-ros/Recruitment-task/README.md

 # Github - REST service

-The applications enable to retrieve basic information about particular user from Github API and save them in database.
+The application enable to retrieve basic information about particular user from Github API and save them in database.

 API:
 * GET/users/login